Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Even with complete obstruction of the biliary tract, the severity of jaundice can vary.
-Following a rapid increase in serum bilirubin level after about 3 weeks begins to decrease, even if obstruction persists.
-The severity of jaundice depends both on the production of bile pigment, and on the excretory function of the kidneys.
-The rate of formation of bilirubin from the heme may vary; it is possible to produce, in addition to bilirubin, other products that do not enter diazorection.
-Bilirubin, mostly unconjugated, can also be excreted from the serum of the intestinal mucosa.
+Even with complete biliary obstruction, the severity of jaundice may vary.
+Following a rapid rise, serum bilirubin levels begin to decline after about 3 weeks, even if obstruction persists.
+The severity of jaundice depends on both the production of bile pigment and the excretory function of the kidneys.
+The rate of formation of bilirubin from heme may vary; in addition to bilirubin, other products may be formed that do not undergo diazoreaction.
+Bilirubin, mainly unconjugated, may also be excreted from the serum of the intestinal mucosa.

-With prolonged cholestasis, the skin acquires a greenish shade, probably due to the deposition of biliverdin, which does not participate in diazo reaction (Van den Berg), and possibly other pigments.
+With prolonged cholestasis, the skin acquires a greenish tint, probably due to the deposition of biliverdin, which is not involved in the diazo reaction (van den Bergh), and possibly other pigments.

-Conjugated bilirubin, which can dissolve in water and penetrate body fluids, causes more jaundice than unconjugated.
+Conjugated bilirubin, which is water-soluble and can penetrate body fluids, causes more severe jaundice than unconjugated bilirubin.
 The extravascular space of the body is larger than the intravascular space.
-Therefore, hepatic-cellular and cholestatic jaundice is usually more intense than hemolytic jaundice.
+Therefore, hepatocellular and cholestatic jaundice are usually more intense than hemolytic.

 - Hepatic (parenchymal).